Presented by the Early Career Researchers Community – Dance in partnership with daCi and WDA Global Education and Training Network.

 University of South Australia City West Campus, Barbara Hanrahan Building, Room BH3.12

-The ECR Day will bring together postgraduate and early career dance researchers from across the globe for a not to be missed networking and professional development event on the eve of Panpapanpalya: Joint Dance Congress 2018 .
-Hear from emerging dance researchers at varying stages of their careers and develop practical skills in a friendly environment among fellow ECRs.
-The day will include:
+The ECR Day brought together postgraduate and early career dance researchers from across the globe for a networking and professional development event on the eve of Panpapanpalya: Joint Dance Congress 2018 .
+We heard from emerging dance researchers at varying stages of their careers in a friendly environment among fellow ECRs.
+The day included:

-- Welcome and ice-breakers to get us acquainted.
+- Welcome and ice-breakers that got us acquainted.

 - Panel: ‘Our Stories’ – A glimpse into researchers at various stages of their careers.

-- Workshop: ‘Creating Connections’ – Drawing from Dr Erica Rose Jeffrey’s experiences across varying contexts, this session will explore ways of creating connections inside, outside and through academia for research and practice beyond the PhD.
+- Workshop: ‘Creating Connections’ – Drawing from Dr Erica Rose Jeffrey’s experiences across varying contexts, this session explored ways of creating connections inside, outside and through academia for research and practice beyond the PhD.

-At the conclusion of the ECR Day, attendees will be invited to continue to the Opening Ceremony of Panpapanpalya 2018.
+At the conclusion of the ECR Day, attendees continued to the Opening Ceremony of Panpapanpalya 2018.